fqhhusain/fqhhusain/README.md

-see my progres on cryptohack [click here](https://cryptohack.org/user/kiseia/)
+Locked in on crypto CTFs lately, see my progres [cryptohack](https://cryptohack.org/user/kiseia/) Previously active in competitive programming — see profile at [TLX](https://tlx.toki.id/profiles/fqhhusain).